spring/SpringLS/README.markdown

 * Whenever you use `killClient()` within a for loop, do not forget to decrease loop counter as you will skip next client in the list otherwise.
-This was the cause for some of the "ambigious data" errors.
+This was the cause for some of the "ambiguous data" errors.
 Or better, use the `killClientDelayed()` method.

 * Note that access to long's is not guaranteed to be atomic, but you should use